 Cash, Cash Equivalents and Investments-The District's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
 New York State law governs the District's investment policies.
 Permissible investments include obligations of the United States Treasury, U.S. government agencies, repurchase agreements and obligations of New York State or its localities.
-The District had no investments at June 30, 2019; however, when the District does have investments they are recorded at fair value.
+The District had no investments at June 30, 2020; however, when the District does have investments they are recorded at fair value in accordance with GASB.